dosco/graphjin/README.md

 }
 ```

-Super Graph support complex quries where you can add filters, ordering, offsets and limits on the query.
+Super Graph support complex queries where you can add filters, ordering,offsets and limits on the query.

 #### Logical Operators